jruels/tf-gcp/labs/tf-remote-state/index.md

 # Terraform - remote state configuration

 ## Overview
+The following lab instructions are to be run in the `tf-lab3` directory.
 In this lab, you will create a Google Cloud Storage bucket and migrate the Terraform state to a remote backend.

 ### Manual Bucket Creation